 Travelling through the airport – Transiting in Russia

 I flew with Aeroflot airline, a Russian airline which meant I had a stopover in Moscow.
 The flight journey from London to Moscow itself was not to bad, but the food was below average.
-If you are thinking of flying with Aeroflot in the near future Char has done a great job summing up my similar thoughts with her London to Tokyo (via Moscow) flight review.
+If you are thinking of flying with Aeroflot in the future Char has done a great job summarising my thoughts with her London to Tokyo (via Moscow) flight review.

 The struggle to get through airport customs while trying not to miss my connecting flight was real.
 There was a lot of disorder and I was just trying my best to keep my distance from everyone.
 I eventually got on board the plane and was greeted with flight attendants wearing face masks.
 This